 To find out more about how I work with women 1:1 to address their abnormal pap smears and/or HPV, consider looking into my cervical dysplasia program or contacting me for more information.

-Here’s a video from a webinar I did where I covered how I’ve helped women get rid of HPV and put abnormal pap smears in their past for over 20 years.
+Here’s a video replay from a webinar I did where I covered how I’ve helped women get rid of HPV and put abnormal pap smears in their past for over 20 years.
 Watch the HPV webinar here.